Viasat/tmix/README.md

 ```

 ## Updating Tmix
-If you have made updates to tmix need to update the copy in vmamediad01's /usr/local/bin, then you just need to run install.sh (need sudo since /usr/local/bin is owned by root)
+If you have made updates to tmix then you can run install.sh to install in /usr/local/bin (need sudo since /usr/local/bin is owned by root)
 ```
 $ sudo ./install.sh
 ```